offensive-packaging/documentation/onesixtyone/index.md

    -s                 short mode, only print IP addresses

-   -w n               wait n milliseconds (1/1000 of a second) between sending packets (default 10) -q                 quiet mode, do not print log to stdout, use with -l host is either an IPv4 address or an IPv4 address and a netmask default community names are: public private
+   -w n               wait n milliseconds (1/1000 of a second) between sending packets (default 10) -q                 quiet mode, do not print log to stdout, use with -o host is either an IPv4 address or an IPv4 address and a netmask default community names are: public private

- Max number of hosts : 		65535
+ Max number of hosts : 		65536
  Max community length: 		32
  Max number of communities: 	16384